ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/using-local-scratch.md

 # Using Local /scratch (TMPDIR) on Compute Nodes

 All nodes (compute and development) have their own local storage mounted as `/scratch`.
-The `/scratch` storage is fast - faster than system-wide storage such as home folders but also <span class="non-protected">`/wynton/scratch`</span><span class="protected">`/wynton/protected/scratch`</span> - which makes it ideal for holding intermediate data files.
+The `/scratch` storage is fast - faster than system-wide storage such as home folders but also `/wynton/scratch` - which makes it ideal for holding intermediate data files.
 This will also lower the load on the system-wide storage and the local network.
 Using local `/scratch` is a win-win for everyone.

 ## Instructions